 Orthography | tryout | | Allophonic |

-The only difference between the two Musa versions is the specific allophone of the rhotic approximant – the voiceless postalveolar.
-Normally, when we write English, we use the semivowel to show that several pronunciations are acceptable.
+The Orthophonic Musa is much cleaner and easier to read than the IPA.
+It contains in eight Musa letters and one accent the same information as eight IPA symbols plus thirteen diacritics.
+The only differences between the two Musa versions are the vowel digraph, the explicit pre-fortis clipping, and the specific allophone of the rhotic approximant – the voiceless postalveolar.
+Normally, when we write English, we use the rhotic semivowel to show that several pronunciations are acceptable.
 But when we're talking about a specific utterance, we specify it.
-The Musa is much cleaner and easier to read.
-It contains in seven Musa letters and one accent the same information as eight IPA symbols plus twelve diacritics.

 On this page, we'll describe how to use it.